Z0rb14n/ServerClientHearts/README.md

 ## Getting Started

 To run the project,
-1. Make sure you have Java 8 installed (Processing's libraries requires Java 8)
+1. Make sure you have Java 8 installed (project was only tested on Java 8)
-2. Download the required libraries (Processing's net library and Processing core, JUnit 5)
+2. Download the required libraries (JUnit 5, JetBrains annotations library)
-3. Run ui.javaver.Main (for the Client) or ui.SCHServer for the server.
+3. Run ui.client.Main (for the Client) or ui.server.Main for the server.

-### Prequisites
+### Prerequisites

-Java 8, Processing's net library, Processing's core library, and JUnit 5.
+Java 8, JUnit 5, and the JetBrains annotations library.

 ## Running the tests